-A delicious whole wheat seed bread, sweetened with honey and a variety of seeds for flavour and texture.
+A delicious whole wheat bread, sweetened with honey and a variety of seeds for flavour and texture.
 A great everyday bread!

 Yeast – you can start with either active dry yeast or regular instant yeast.
 I always use SAF Brand instant yeast (affiliate link).
 Rapid-rise or quick-rising yeast is not recommended for this bread.

 Whole Wheat Flour – Be sure to use 100% whole wheat flour and not a blend.
 White whole wheat flour would also work here, though it may change the amount of flour you will need overall, as it doesn’t absorb water as fully as regular whole wheat flour.

 All purpose flour – regular all purpose flour is all you need for this bread.
 I prefer unbleached flour and would recommend it if you have it one hand.
 Bread flour would also work here, though you will probably end up needing to add less overall than specified for the all purpose flour.